 As Alabama drivers can attest, many of the state’s roads are falling apart.
-In fact, as of 2014, approximately 15 percent of Alabama’s major roads and highways were rated in poor condition.
-In addition, 25 percent of Alabama’s bridges have been deemed structurally deficient.
+In fact, as of 2014, approximately 15% of Alabama’s major roads and highways were rated in poor condition.
+In addition, 25% of Alabama’s bridges have been deemed structurally deficient.

 Drivers on these roads face deteriorated pavement surfaces and potentially dangerous conditions that can lead to vehicle damage and increase the risk of being involved in a crash.
 Research has found that roadway features such as rumble strips, lane markings, lighting, lane width, are a contributing factor in one-third of all fatal car crashes in Alabama.